 Approaching Loch Treig:

-On reaching the end of Loch Treig we got a clear view of our first Graham Creag Ghuanach.
+On reaching the end of Loch Treig we got a clear view of our first Fiona Creag Ghuanach.

 We passed several campers at the end of the loch as we skirted round it towards Creaguaineach Lodge.

 Creaguaineach Lodge in front of the craggy Creag Ghuanach:

 After crossing a long dodgy-looking wooden bridge, we followed a path on the North-bank of the Abhainn Rath for a few hundred metres.
 We then decided to just head steeply and directly up the side of Creag Ghuanach picking a route through the rocky outcrops.
 Thanks to the steepness of the hill we made very fast progress in gaining height.

 Looking down to the Abhainn Rath and across to Meall a'Bhainne: